 Software update terminology

-To understand how to implement software updates in SharePoint Server 2016, it is important to understand the terminology for the core components.
+To understand how to implement software updates in SharePoint Server 2016, 2019, and Subscription Edition, it is important to understand the terminology for the core components.

 |Public Update (PU)